DeviousM/rspack-manifest-plugin/README.md

 # rspack-manifest-plugin

-A Rspack plugin for generating an asset manifest.
+An Rspack plugin for generating an asset manifest.

 :heart: Please consider [Sponsoring shellscape (author of webpack-manifest-plugin)](https://github.com/sponsors/shellscape)

 ## Notice

-This plugin is forked from [shellscape/webpack-manifest-plugin](https://github.com/shellscape/webpack-manifest-plugin).
+This plugin is forked from [rspack-contrib/rspack-manifest-plugin](https://github.com/rspack-contrib/rspack-manifest-plugin), which is a fork of [shellscape/webpack-manifest-plugin](https://github.com/shellscape/webpack-manifest-plugin).

 The function of this plugin is basically the same as [shellscape/webpack-manifest-plugin](https://github.com/shellscape/webpack-manifest-plugin).

+The only difference is that this plugin exposes `stats` to the `generate` function, which allows for more flexibility in generating the manifest and potentially provides data that is required to generate the manifest.

 Change list:

+- It returns a few more things with the `getStats()` function.
+- Expose `stats` to the `generate` function.
-- Rename package to `rspack-manifest-plugin`
+- Rename package to `@deviousm/rspack-manifest-plugin`
-- Import type from `@rspack/core`
-- Add `@rspack/core` to peer dependencies and remove `webpack`
-- Add `RspackManifestPlugin` export
-- Replace `tapable` dependency with `@rspack/lite-tapable`

 ## Requirements